Correlated interaction effects in three-dimensional semi-Dirac semimetal: Introduction

 The correlation effects in Dirac and Weyl fermion systems are extensively studied, and are well understood relatively \cite{Kotov12, WangLiu12, Hofmann14, Goswami11, Hosur12, Tang18, Leaw19, Herbut06, Herbut09, Maciejko14, Roy16, Szabo21}.
 The influence of many-body interaction on unconventional fermion systems also attracted much interest and is an important topic.
-There have been studies about influence of long-range Coulomb interaction \cite{YangNatPhys14, Abrikosov72, Isobe16, Cho16, WangLiuZhang17A, Lai15, Jian15, WangLiuZhang17B, ZhangShiXin17, WangLiuZhang18, WangLiuZhang19, Han19, ZhangSX18, Roy18Birefringent, Kotov20}, short-range four-fermion interaction \cite{Roy17B, Roy18A, WangJing18, Roy18B, Boettcher20}, and quantum fluctuation of order parameter \cite{ Savary14, Uryszek19, Sur19, Uryszek20} on some unconventional fermion systems.
-These studies reveled many novel behaviors, such as various quantum phase transitions, non-Fermi liquid behaviors, anisotropic screening effect \emph{etc}.
+There have been studies about influence of long-range Coulomb interaction \cite{YangNatPhys14, Abrikosov72, Isobe16, Cho16, WangLiuZhang17A, Lai15, Jian15, WangLiuZhang17B, ZhangShiXin17, WangLiuZhang18, WangLiuZhang19, Han19, ZhangSX21, Roy18Birefringent, Kotov21}, short-range four-fermion interaction \cite{Vafek10, Roy17B, Roy18A, WangJing18, Szabo21B, Boettcher20}, and quantum fluctuation of order parameter \cite{ Savary14, Uryszek19, Sur19, Uryszek20} on some unconventional fermion systems.
+These studies revealed many novel behaviors, such as various quantum phase transitions, non-Fermi liquid behaviors, anisotropic screening effect \emph{etc}.
 These studies also showed that the correlation effects in unconventional fermion systems depend on the fermion dispersion subtly.
+For 2D semi-DSM, Isobe \emph{et al.} showed that long-range Coulomb interaction results in non-Fermi liquid behaviors in a wide intermediate energy range and marginal Fermi liquid behaviors in the lowest energy regime \cite{Isobe16}.
+However, for 3D semi-DSM, it was revealed that long-range Coulomb becomes irrelevant in the lowest energy regime and the system exhibits Fermi liquid behaviors \cite{YangNatPhys14, Abrikosov72}.

-However, there are still a lot of open questions about the correlation effects in unconventional fermion systems.
-In this article, we pay attention to the influence of short-range four-fermion interactions on three-dimensional (3D) semi-DSM, in which the fermion dispersion is linear along two directions but quadratic along the third one as shown in Fig.~\ref{Fig:Dispersion}.
-3D semi-DSM state could be realized at the topological QCP between 3D DSM and band insulator \cite{Yang14}.
+There are still some important open questions about the correlation effects in unconventional fermion systems.
+A insightful study about the influence of short-range four-fermion interactions on 2D semi-DSM was performed by Roy and Foster \cite{Roy18A}.
+However, the effects of short-range four-fermion interactions in 3D semi-DSM is an urgent question, which is yet to be resoled.
+In this article, we provide a comprehensive study for this question through renormalization group (RG) theory.

-The rest of paper is structured as follows.
-The model is defined in Sec.~\ref{Sec:Model}.
-In Sec.~\ref{Sec:Results}, we show the results based on renormalization group (RG) theory.
-The results are summarized and some discussion is given in Sec.~\ref{Sec:Summary}.
-The detailed derivation of the RG equations and susceptibility exponents for the source terms and careful numerical analysis are presented in Appendices.